 - Reptile Center (UK)- They have several brands, including Lucky Reptile Thermo Control II, Microclimate Evo, Exo Terra 100w Electronic On/Off, Microclimate OLED dimmer, Microclimate Ministat, Microclimate pulse and so on.

 - Pangea Reptiles – They stock mainly the Herpstat like Herpstat EZ1, EZ2, Intro+, Herpstat 1, 2, 3, 4, 6, Zoo Med Hygrotherm humidity and Temperature controller, Vivarium Electronic thermostats, among others.
 They also have accessories, especially the replacement probe cable.

-- Swell Reptiles – At Swell Reptiles, you will get most types of thermostats, such as Habistat Mat Stat, Komodo dimming thermostat, Exo Terra, Microclimate, Lucky Reptile Control 2, and so on.
-They also have thermostat accessories such as HabiStat spare fuse, Microclimate fuse pack, Habistat Sun Switch, and so on.
+- Swell Reptiles – At Swell Reptiles, you will get most types of reptile thermostats, such as Habistat Mat Stat, Komodo dimming thermostat, Exo Terra, Microclimate, Lucky Reptile Control 2, and so on.
+They also have accessories such as HabiStat spare fuse, Microclimate fuse pack, Habistat Sun Switch, and so on.

 - Pets and Ponds (Canada) – Have the Zoo and Exo Terra brands

 - Reptile One (Australia) – The have a great brand, the EziStat

 - Pets at Home (UK) – They Have Microclimate Pulse B2, Habistat Dimmer including the B1, and the Microclimate HH6 Dual Heating Thermostat.